 I was at peace.

-The endocrinologists’ office called to tell me that my TSH levels were off the chart and that they had had the results for three weeks.
+The endocrinologist office called to tell me that my TSH levels were off the chart and that they had had the results for three weeks, they had some how not seen them.
 I took a week off work and went to see my family doctor who filled out the paper work for leave with “severe hypothyroidism” as a diagnosis.
 I know it doesn’t make much sense, but I only felt grateful.
-I was a hairs breath away from a coma or death, baffled that no one had recognized the symptoms or looked there first given my medical history, but I wasn’t angry.
+I was a hairs’ breath away from a coma or death, baffled that no one had recognized the symptoms or looked there first given my medical history, but I wasn’t angry.
 I had given that burden over.
 Oh, I did the responsible thing and made sure the neglect was addressed, but after all I’d been through, anger was the last thing I wanted to spend my time on.

 I don’t pretend to understand why people suffer, except that we live in a world with physical laws and “the rain falls on the just and the unjust”.
 This was not the last time I would suffer from chronic pain or cancer for that matter.
 I’ve learned to be quiet and listen to my body and to trust my inner voice.
 The biggest challenge I have found is not knowing where to turn in crisis, but in learning to live under the shadow of his wings when the sun is shining.
 Good things can often get in the way of the better and I will suddenly find myself feeling lost and dissatisfied until I remember who I am and who he is and wonder why I ever forget.